-More specifically, investors had positive opinions on the composition of the Board of Directors, including its diversity, the governance measures adopted and the completeness and transparency of the information provided to shareholders and the market20.
-In addition, during the meetings, investors demonstrated great interest in developments in the risk governance and control system, its organization and the primary role of the Board and the Chairman in the system.
+More specifically, investors had positive opinions on the composition of the Board of Directors, including its diversity, the governance measures adopted and the completeness and transparency of the information provided to shareholders and the market22.

+In addition, during the meetings, investors demonstrated great interest in developments in the risk governance and control system, including compliance, its organization and the primary role of the Board and the Chairman in the system.

-Other corporate governance initiatives, which will be described in more detail further on in this Report, include:
+Regarding corporate governance initiatives, as well as the adoption governance solutions that go beyond the recommendations of the Corporate Governance Code, will be described in more detail further on in this Report.